-(This article was originally published on the 29th August 2017 and updated on the 6th January 2020).
+(This article was originally published on the 29th August 2017 and updated on the 12th of January 2022).

 If you are a young graduate who just got employed, receiving your first salary can be really exciting.
 Since this is your first time getting paid for your hard work, surely, you will have a few things in mind that you would like to spend on.

 But, do you know that many have regretted overspending their salary due to bad financial planning?
-Let us share with you some tips on how you can plan to better spend your first pay cheque.
+In this article, let us share with you some tips on how you can plan to better spend your first pay cheque.

 1. Plan Your Expenditures